Understanding camera metadata in Security Center SaaS

 Supported metadata

-Supported metadata varies depending on how the camera is added, the manufacturer, features that the camera supports, and devices that Security Center SaaS supports.
+Supported metadata varies depending on how the camera is added, the manufacturer, the features that the camera supports, and the devices that Security Center SaaS supports.

 - People analytics